pontem-network/sp-docs/staking/monitoring.md

 ![Discord copy user ID](/assets/discord_copy_user_id.png "Discord copy user ID")

 All that's left is to start the alerting itself.
-Go to the server where your node is running and execute the commands:
+Go to the server where your node is running and execute the commands (replace YOUR_USER_ID and YOUR_DISCORD_WEBHOOK with your values!):

 ```bash
 docker pull pontem/pontem-scripts:latest